A B17 Bomber ends up in Athenry

 We know when the aircraft landed in Athenry.
 The LOP books and G2 file tell us two things:

-1. An aircraft matching the description of a B17 showed up in Galway Bay, followed the coast south, cam e back up and then ended up in Athenry.
+- An aircraft matching the description of a B17 showed up in Galway Bay, followed the coast south, came back up and then ended up in Athenry.

-2. No other aircraft was seen by any of the LOPs I checked at that time of day.
+- No other relevant aircraft was seen by any of the LOPs I checked at that time of day.